lbighetti/football/README.md

 ## Development

 `mix deps.get` - Install dependencies
-`mix ecto.setup` - Create and migrate your dev database `docker build -t football_dev -f Dockerfile.development .` - Build the dev docker image `docker run -p 4000:4000 -it football_dev:latest` - Run the dev docker image
+`mix ecto.setup` - Create and migrate your dev database
+`docker build -t football_dev -f Dockerfile.development .` - Build the dev docker image
+`docker run -p 4000:4000 -it football_dev:latest` - Run the dev docker image

 (__On the first time only__)
 `mix run priv/repo/seeds.exs` - Seed the dev database

 ### API documentation

-You can open Swagger API documentation at `http://localhost:4000/api/swagger` You can re-generate or update it by running `mix phx.swagger.generate`
+You can open Swagger API documentation at `http://localhost:4000/api/swagger`.
+You can re-generate or update it by running `mix phx.swagger.generate`.

 ### Tests